CesarSnake/Battleship/README.md

 Rules:
 The objective of the game is discover where are the ships.
 You must atack the ships and sink all of them to win.
-To attack a ship you must insert a coordinate and pres enter.
+To attack a ship you must insert a coordinate and press enter.

 Symbols:
 · unknown, place not discovered.